bacpop/PopPUNK/docs/qc.rst

 to write a separate sketch database with the failed samples.

 Random match chances in PopPUNK are only calculated and added to the database after the chosen QC step.
-If you use ``poppunk_sketch`` directly, they will be added without any automated QC.
+If you use ``sketchlib`` directly, they will be added without any automated QC.

 QC of input sequences
 ---------------------